School and student health care doctor

-The comprehensive school pupils, secondary school pupils and students of universities of applied sciences of Helsinki are served by 25 full-time school doctors.
+The comprehensive school pupils and secondary school pupils of Helsinki are served by 25 full-time school doctors.
 The doctors employed at health stations do not participate in school health care.
 Illnesses are primarily treated at health stations.

 Emergency medical services in case of acute illnesses are not part of a school doctor's duties.

 Acts and regulations governing the work of school doctors

 - Health Care Act, Government Decree on Maternity and Child Health Work, School and Student Health Care and the Pre-emptive Oral Health Care of Children and Young People 338/2011

 - Pupil and student Welfare Act

 - Act on the Status and Rights of Patients

 - Child Welfare Act

 The duties of school doctors include